 (vii) The permitted volume of applied recycled water, in gallons

-(viii) An electronic copy of the associated salt and nutrient management plan, if applicable.
+(viii) An electronic copy of the applicable salt and nutrient management plan or plans, if any.

-(L) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate landscapes with recycled water containing high levels of TDS pursuant to section 968(e)(2) and relied on the calculation method described in 968(f)(5)(B):
+(L) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate landscapes with recycled water containing high levels of TDS pursuant to section 968(f)(2) and relied on the calculation method described in 968(g)(5)(B):

-(i) The volume of water associated with the variance (VHTDS) calculated pursuant to section 968(f)(5)(B)
+(i) The volume of water associated with the variance (VHTDS) calculated pursuant to section 968(g)(5)(B).
+This must be calculated and updated on an annual basis

-(ii) The square footage of the landscape area irrigated with recycled water containing high levels of TDS;
+(ii) The square footage of land irrigated with recycled water containing high levels of TDS.
+If reported to a Regional Water Quality Control Board, the value reported pursuant to this section shall be the same value as reported to the Regional Water Quality Control Board;

 (iii) The plant factor;